Ellsinore, Missouri: History

 In 1895 the Ellsinore Hotel, run by Mamie Seats, was built and began operations.

 In 1904 E. P. Queen and S. F. Jackson started up a new sawmill at Ellsinore.
 It was sold to the Store and Timber Company in 1908, which soon after went bankrupt.

 In 1904 W. E. Condray and Clarence Crites began the Carter County Canning Company (4C Brand) in Ellsinore, but the business folded in 1907 largely due to a lack of interest.

 In 1907 the Bank of Ellsinore was established.
 The bank was robbed on August 14, 1918, but no arrests were ever made.
-The Bank of Ellsinore closed its doors in 1930.
+The Bank of Ellsinore closed in 1930.

 In 1912 the Ellsinore, Crommer Town, Lower Ten Mile, Upper Ten Mile, Hogan Hollow, White's Mill and Freeland school districts consolidated for the purpose of creating a high school.

 In 1912 after passing through a number of owners the Ellsinore Hotel burned, and a new structure, the Seats Hotel, was built on the lot in 1913.

 In 1913/14 the Ellsinore High School was accredited by the State Department of Education.

 In 1918 “The Ellsinore News” began publication.
 Its name was later changed to “The Carter County News.”
 The newspaper folded in 1926.

 In 1919 a new school building, a two-story brick structure, was built on the south side of town on the site where the school currently stands.

 In 1920 the Farmers State Bank was established.
-Financial difficulty forced it to close its doors in 1924.
+Financial difficulty forced it to close in 1924.

 In 1937 the Ellsinore School was rebuilt with WPA labor.

 In 1938 the Ellsinore Post Office became the first office for Ozark Border Electric Cooperative and its postmaster, P.G.
 Wingo became the cooperative's first board president.

 On April 13, 1939, a ceremonial first pole for Ozark Border Electric Cooperative was raised behind the Ellsinore Post Office.